emil3h/GitIssueAI/README.md

 ## How to run locally:
+1. After downloading the files, create a ```.env``` file in the project directory to store your ChatGPT API key.
+Use this ```OPENAI_API_KEY=" "```

-Open your terminal in the project directory and run this main.py file with this command,  ```python main.py```
+2. Open your terminal in the project directory and run this main.py file with this command,  ```python main.py```

-Click the link in your terminal: http://127.0.0.1:5000
+3. Click the link in your terminal: http://127.0.0.1:5000

-Now you can use the site by uploading your files that you wish to compare.
+4. Use the site by uploading your files that you wish to compare.